pcla-dss/pcla-dss.github.io/programs/bucknell.md

+title: Bucknell University
+categories:
+  -description
+---

-## Bucknell Digital Scholarship Summer Research Fellows
+# Bucknell Digital Scholarship Summer Research Fellows

-**Program Directors:** Courtney Paddick, Arts & Humanities Librarian; Carrie Pirmann, Social Sciences Librarian
+##Program Directors: Courtney Paddick, Arts & Humanities Librarian; Carrie Pirmann, Social Sciences Librarian

-**Year Program Created:** 2017
+##Year Program Created: 2017

-**Short Description:** The Digital Scholarship Summer Research Fellowship (DSSRF) is a librarian-led program which introduces students to digital scholarship tools and methodologies, and equips them with the skills necessary to undertake an independent, digitally-based research project.
+##Short Description: The Digital Scholarship Summer Research Fellowship (DSSRF) is a librarian-led program which introduces students to digital scholarship tools and methodologies, and equips them with the skills necessary to undertake an independent, digitally-based research project.
 DSSRF incorporates the expertise of staff from various departments across Library & IT to give students an engaging and transformative educational experience.

-**Program Dates:** May 30 - July 27, 2018
+##Program Dates: May 30 - July 27, 2018

-**Number of Students Involved:** 4
+##Number of Students Involved: 4

-**Units/Divisions Involved:** Research Services; Digital Pedagogy & Scholarship; other Library & IT staff as needed
+##Units/Divisions Involved: Research Services; Digital Pedagogy & Scholarship; other Library & IT staff as needed

-**Primary Goals:**
+##Primary Goals:
   - Value the process of creating a digital project (not just the final project, but the steps undertaken to produce a project).

   - Understand the research process and apply research skills to undertake an academic, public-facing digital scholarship project.